mohmiim/MLIntroduction/session-6/README.md

     return X_train, X_valid
 ~~~~

-Lastly, it draws the output using the utility function showSerier, note: ignore the extra parameter "show", which i use only in the none notebook version of the code
+Lastly, it draws the output using the utility function showSeries, note: ignore the extra parameter "show", which I use only in the none notebook version of the code

 ~~~~{.python}
 def showSeries(time, series, show=True):